ribalba/signtu.re/README.md

 ## 🌍 Why signtu.re?

 Every time you send an email, your signature — logos, images, phone numbers, disclaimers — gets sent again and again, sometimes hundreds of times per day.

+If you want to see how bad this really is look at our [calculations](/impact.md)

 That’s **unnecessary data**, consuming energy and contributing to **digital waste**.